-As someone who has attended a bazillion weddings, sometimes I forget that things I think are assumed, clients have never even considered.
-I wish I could scream these things from a mountain top, but I don’t have a mountain.
-However, I do have a blog.
-So here we f-ing go.
+As someone who has attended a bazillion weddings, sometimes I forget that things I think are assumed while wedding planning, clients have never even considered.
+I wish I could scream these things from a mountain top, but instead I’ll share with you here.
 These are my 7 tips for amazing wedding photos.

 While we’re on the topic, I totally get that getting ready in a hotel room seems like the obvious choice, but there are downsides to consider.
 As far as personality goes, most hotel rooms are a 0 out of 10.
 In the Vancouver area, booking a single room is insanely expensive and can also be a tight space for a group of people to get ready.
 Consider getting ready at your family home, your own home, or a super unique Airbnb!

 - Go Unplugged